10 Best Things to Do in Tulum, Mexico

 Best restaurants in Tulum, Mexico

-- Palma Central (The best food spot in Tulum.)
+- Palma Central (The best food spot)

-- Matcha Mama Tulum (Delicious, healthy smoothie bowls)
+- Matcha Mama (Delicious, healthy smoothie bowls)

 - Burrito Amor (Vegetarian and vegan options with best burritos)